glotzerlab/garnett/doc/readerswriters.rst

 The format is used as primary input/output format for the **injavis** visualization tool.
 HOOMD-blue provides a writer for this format, which is classified as deprecated since version 2.0.

-.. autoclass:: glotzformats.reader.PosFileReader
+.. autoclass:: garnett.reader.PosFileReader
     :members:
     :undoc-members:
     :inherited-members:

-.. autoclass:: glotzformats.writer.PosFileWriter
+.. autoclass:: garnett.writer.PosFileWriter
     :members:
     :undoc-members:
     :inherited-members: